nathanmentley/RemoteCongress/README.md

 * Sign them
 * Send them over the network to the server to persist them in the immutable storage. (in this proof of concept the server is storing the signed content in a blockchain built on top of IPFS to ensure immutability)
 * Load the saved votes and bills from the api server
-* Finally, verify that the stored votes and bills are valid, and not tampered with.
+* verifies that the stored votes and bills are valid, and not tampered with.
+* It'll then seed ten more votes, and queries all the yes votes for the seeded bill.
+All those votes are signed and verified.

 You should see an output that looks something like this: